HBchevelle68/Misc/README.md

 # Misc

-Miscellaneous files for various things
+Miscellaneous files and scripts used for various things. seperated out by OS.

+There may be some files that do not appear such as custom .bashrc files, so be aware